Debug Workbench

 - Promote events into regression test cases and add assertions against the final state of the context

-Tracing Event Execution
+Tracing an Event

 - View the full conversation transcript at the time the event occurred